elixir-europe/rdmkit/pages/contribute/github_way.md

 ## Linking resources and other pages (optional)
 * If you have mentioned tools or resources in your text, you will have to add them to the [tool and resource list](tool_resource_update).
-* If you want to list training material, add it to the page metadata.
-This is the training fields that are part of the template, provided at the top of the page.
+* If you want to list training material or link to other RDMkit pages, add it to the page metadata.
+Read more on how to do this in our [page metadata guide](page_metadata).

 {% include callout.html type="important" content="In general terms, you must avoid manual interlinking of RDMkit pages." %}